Credit: Flickr / Juan Carlos! / CC BY 2.0

 Alicante has an extensive network of 150 buses serving 50 lines and running from 6:40 AM to 11:00 PM.
-An ordinary ticket will cost you approximately 1.45 Euros but if purchase a Bonobús transport card which gives you access to the metropolitan public transport (TAM) which includes urban buses, interurban buses and the tramway all the way to El Campello.
-If you’re staying in Alicante for long, this card is a good way to save a lot of money because it cuts the cost per trip almost in half.
+An ordinary ticket will cost you approximately 1.45 Euros but if you purchase a Bonobús transport card which gives you access to the metropolitan public transport (TAM) which includes urban buses, interurban buses, and the tramway all the way to El Campello.
+If you’re staying in Alicante for long, this card is a good way to save a lot of money because it cuts the cost per trip almost by half.
 If you take two buses (or a tram and a bus) within one hour, you’ll only have to pay for one trip.
 For trips out of town to cities like Barcelona and Madrid you can catch a bus at the Muelle de Poniente bus station.

-Credit: Flickr / Ricardo Ricote Rodríguez
+Credit: Flickr / Ricardo Ricote Rodríguez / CC BY 2.0

-If you want to avoid traffic on the road catch a tram at one of the three stations in the city: MARQ (located near the Archeology Museum of Alicante), Mercado (near the central market), and Luceros (located below Plaza de Los Luceros).
+If you want to avoid traffic on the road then catch a tram at one of the three stations in the city: MARQ (located near the Archeology Museum of Alicante), Mercado (near the central market), and Luceros (located below Plaza de Los Luceros).
 During the summer months, trams run for a longer duration so you can catch one late into the night.
 Buying tram tickets is a breeze; there are several machines and counters around the stations.
 A ticket to travel within Alicante (Zone 1) will cost you approximately 1.35 Euros.
 You can also use the Bono Móbilis Multiviaje card (only within the first zone) or buy a voucher for 10 or 30 trips (also applies to other zones) to save some money.